MaterializeInc/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 Publishing the diff is not required for correctness in case the process crashes, hits a network partition, or otherwise chooses not to publish it (e.g. feature flag).

-When a process receives a diff, it needs to apply it to the local copy of state and notify any readers that new data / progress may be visible.
-The mechanisms to do this have largely been built:
+When a process receives a diff via `PubSubReceiver`, it needs to apply it to the local copy of state and notify any readers that new data / progress may be visible.
+The mechanisms to do this have been built:

 * [#18488](https://github.com/MaterializeInc/materialize/pull/18488) gives each process a single, shared copy of persist state per shard.
 This gives us a natural entrypoint to applying the diff.